Topics: VA Loans & Military Relocation Buying & Selling Hill Country & Neighborhoods Property Tax & Homeownership

 Can I buy a San Antonio home remotely before my PCS date?

 Yes — remote buying is common and well-supported for PCS relocations to San Antonio.
 Christopher Beal facilitates remote purchases through virtual tours, video walkthroughs, detailed neighborhood briefings by installation, and trusted local inspection teams.
 Many military families close on a San Antonio home before ever visiting.
-A power of attorney can be used for signing if the buyer cannot attend closing.
+A power of attorney can be used for signing if the buyer cannot attend closing, though VA has specific rules — a general POA is usually not sufficient, and the lender must confirm the veteran is alive at closing.
+Confirm requirements with your lender well in advance.
 Early engagement — as soon as orders arrive — maximizes your options and timeline.

 What happens if I get new PCS orders after buying in San Antonio?